harness/ff-javascript-client-sdk/mobile_device_support.md

 ### toForeground JS function

-Once you have a client instance (as shown above) add a function that can be easily invoked from the device's native language
+Once you have a client instance (as shown on the previous page) add a function that can be easily invoked from the device's native language

 ```typescript
   function toForeground() {